jaredkiptoo/AWS-Cloud-Architecting-Project/README.md

   - Used NAT Gateways for EC2 instances to access the internet for updates.
 - **IAM Roles and Policies**:
   - Attached IAM roles to EC2 instances for accessing Secrets Manager.
-  - Implemented least privilege access for all IAM roles.
 - **AWS Secrets Manager**:
   - Stored database credentials securely.
   - Retrieved secrets programmatically within the application.
-- **Data Encryption**:
-  - Enabled encryption at rest for RDS using AWS KMS.
-  - Enforced SSL connections to RDS.
 - **Application Security**:
   - Regularly updated software packages and dependencies.
   - Configured proper error handling to avoid information leakage.